finnporter/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: Mar 12, Sunday

+**Today's Progress**: Still working on the adventure game.
+Wasn't able to figure out how to hop back and forth between rb files.
+But not starting at the top (require <file>) but starting at a specific function.

+**Thoughts** I notice it's hard if you want to do things that are not practical and therefore never used.
+There is not a lot of documentation about it.
+But to practice and figure out some concepts, it would be really good to do these things.

+**Link(s)**

 ### Day 27: Mar 11, Saturday

 **Today's Progress**: Still working on the adventure game.
 The crude frame is done, now I need to go over it and see if things can be made easier, prettier, etc.